gnosischain/specs/network-upgrades/dencun.md

 ### [EIP-4844](https://eips.ethereum.org/EIPS/eip-4844)

 Gnosis chain has slots significantly faster than Ethereum.
-Bigger blocks _could_ have a higher cost to the network than Ethereum so we may price blobs differently.
+Bigger blocks have a higher cost to the network than Ethereum so we reduce the blob count per block to a safer value. price blobs differently.
 Ethereum mainnet has chosen a target of 3 blobs from real live experiments on mainnet with big blocks.
 Consecuently this parameters may not be adecuate.
+We ran a big blocks experiment that informed the chosen parameters.
+See this [research doc](../research/dencun/eip-4844.md) for details on the experiment.

 Gnosis chain has significantly cheaper fees than mainnet, so blob spam is a concern.
 Ethereum's `MIN_BLOB_GASPRICE` makes blob space free (1e-18 USD / blob) if usage is under the target for a sustained period of time.
 The same concern applies to Ethereum, but consensus is that choosing a specific value that may apply to only some market conditions and not others.
 Given that Gnosis native token is a stable coin, this concerns are mitigated.
 Given usage under target for regular txs and blob data, setting min blob gas price to 1 GWei reduces the cost per byte by a factor of 16.

+Note that the blob gas fee is burned as defined by [EIP-4844](https://eips.ethereum.org/EIPS/eip-4844) spec.
+Gnosis adaptation of EIP-1559 collects transaction base fees on a predefined address.
+This behaviour will apply on blob gas fees on the next fork [pectra](../pectra.md).

 | Constant | Value |
 | -------- | ----- |